OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Permisson Analysis

-Always check whether the application is requesting sensible permissions.
+Always check whether the application is requesting permissions it actually needs.
 Make sure that no permissions are requested which are not related to the goal of the app.
 For instance: a single-player game that requires access to `android.permission.WRITE_SMS`, might not be a good idea.

 #### Dynamic Analysis